 I have people call me all the time who say, “Hey, we’ve got this all resolved.”
 And those are really the best cases if they truly have resolved everything, but what happens sometimes is they don’t understand what the effects of the order mean, or they don’t understand what the division of property is going to look like because they don’t have access to the business or financial accounts.
 They’re just going trust the other party.

 On the other hand, all it takes for a perceived uncontested divorce to turn into a contested divorce is for a couple to disagree about one issue for trust to be violated.
-Oftentimes, trust is breached in divorce cases, with adultery, , family violence or substance abuse.
+Oftentimes, trust is breached in divorce cases, with adultery, domestic violence

 The reason that uncontested cases are rarer than contested divorces is that there are fundamental issues involved in ending a marriage that creates scenarios that are a bit more complicated than a party might think at first glance.